 - 1. Teaching and Learning Standards - a.
 Distributed education students will be given advance information about course requirements, expectations regarding course work standards, equipment needs and techniques for succeeding in a distance learning environment, as well as technical training and support throughout the course. - b.
 Students will be required to be active learners in presenting, organizing, applying and constructing information, ideas and knowledge. - c.
 All course objectives/outcomes and requirements will be included and clearly presented. - d.
 Courses will maximize the opportunities for regularized and ongoing interaction between teacher and students, among students, and between students and the learning environment.
 Students will be held accountable for the communication activities within the course. - e.
-The course will provide opportunities for active learning that allows students to engage and participate in activities and tasks that enhance comprehension, understanding, and knowledge. - f.
+The course will provide opportunities for active learning that allows students to engage and participate in activities and tasks that enhance comprehension, understanding, and knowledge.

+- f.
 All student assignments and their due dates, as well as tests and test dates, will be explained and posted at the beginning of the course, or in a way to give reasonable preparation time for the student. - g.
 Any special testing (i.e., proctoring) situation and arrangements will be clearly described to the student prior to the start of the course. - h.
-A variety of content appropriate presentation methods will be used that accommodate a variety of learning styles.
+A variety of content appropriate presentation methods will be used that accommodate a variety of learning styles. - i.

-- i.
 Evaluation methods will be relevant to the activities, reading assignments and other learning materials presented in the course. - j.
 Feedback to student assignments and questions will be constructive and provided in a timely manner.
 Instructor will commit him/herself to a clearly expressed turnaround time. - k.
 The course documents will describe the functions of the course website to the student (e.g., how to post assignments, communicate with the instructor, etc.). - I. The instructor will make frequent announcements regarding the progress and processing of the course. - m.
-A policy for due date leniency due to institution-inflicted technical difficulties will be communicated in the syllabus or overview of the course.

-2. Course Media and Materials Standards
+A policy for due date leniency due to institution-inflicted technical difficulties will be communicated in the syllabus or overview of the course. - 2.
+Course Media and Materials Standards - a.

-- a.
 All external links and internal functionality of DE courses that are available when the class starts will be fully operational. - b.
 The course content will be kept current term by term and will open by, and remain open at least until, the beginning and ending dates of the courses. - c.
-Technology will be appropriate to the course andragogy.

-3. Accessibility Standards
+Technology will be appropriate to the course and ragogy. - 3.
+Accessibility Standards - a.

-- a.
 DE courses will provide accessibility with screen readers.
 Images and links contained in the course website must show alternate text upon cursor contact. - b.
 Courses will meet all all requirments as prescribed in the Distance Education Guidelines regarding section 508. - c.
-Courses will provide ample written instructions for every task the student has to perform: taking tests or quizzes, posting contributions to the on-line discussion, downloading files/software, finding supplementary reading, returning to the website, etc.

-4. Privacy and Protection Standards

-- a.
-To protect the integrity of the teaching/learning process in courses that do not feature a proctored test environment, the student must be required to formally acknowledge and pledge adherence to SBCCD's Board Policy 5500 (Student Conduct) and CHC's Acceptable Use Policy. - b.
-Procedures will be in place to help ensure security of student work. - c.
-Students will receive clear instructions to save and retain copies of work submitted electronically.
+Courses will provide ample written instructions for every task the student has to perform: taking tests or quizzes, posting contributions to the on-line discussion, downloading files/software, finding supplementary reading, returning to the website, etc. - 4.
+Privacy and Protection Standards - a.
+To protect the integrity of the teaching/learning process in courses that do not feature a proctored test environment, the student must be required to formally acknowledge and pledge adherence to SBCCD's Board Policy 5500 (Student Conduct) and CHC's Acceptable Use Policy.